Healthcare Is Hurting Your Margins : Fight Back

 For the past five years, employers have wrestled with rising health plan premiums — the most recent increase averaging 5 percent in 2018, surpassing $14,000 a year per employee.
 That makes healthcare the largest expense for many businesses.
 Healthcare commentator and author David Chase drove this frustrating fact home last year when he told CFOs, “You run a healthcare business whether you like it or not.”
 Chase goes on to describe the type of employer pushing against that stigma and subsequently lowering its healthcare costs.
 Chase believes it starts with a change in mindset, as well as company culture.

-For those businesses that aren’t equipped to take on drug makers, insurers, regulators and the healthcare system as a whole, the question remains: What can be done to combat the high cost of coverage — and why is it increasingly at odds with profitability?
+For those businesses that aren’t equipped to take on drug makers, insurers, regulators and the healthcare system as a whole, the question remains: What can be done to combat the high cost of coverage while providing value — and why is it increasingly at odds with profitability?

 Healthcare, We Have a (Financial) Problem

 The tension between financial viability and employee health is compounded by endemic faults within the healthcare system itself, in which many independent entities operate inefficiently and at cross purposes with other key contributors.
 “Various industry players are acting perfectly rationally when they do things that are counter-productive,” Chase writes.
 A conflicting and costly constellation of incentives motivates individual healthcare providers and payers to pursue their own best interests, thereby generating inefficiencies and driving up costs (and hurting your profit margins).